Palestine: Peace Not Apartheid

-In this book Carter argues that Israel's continued control and construction of settlements have been the primary obstacles to a comprehensive peace agreement in the Middle East.
-That perspective, coupled with the use of the word Apartheid in the titular phrase Peace Not Apartheid, and what critics said were errors and misstatements in the book, sparked controversy.
-Carter has defended his book and countered that response to it "in the real world…has been overwhelmingly positive."
+In the book, Carter argues that Israel's continued control and construction of settlements in the West Bank have been the primary obstacles to a comprehensive peace agreement in the Middle East.
+That perspective, coupled with the use of the word "apartheid" in the title, and what critics said were errors and misstatements in the book, sparked controversy.
+Carter defended the book and countered that response to it "in the real world… has been overwhelmingly positive."

-The documentary Man from Plains (2007) depicts the book tour Carter undertook to promote his book.
+The 2007 documentary Man from Plains depicts the tour Carter undertook to promote the book.